Hugoberry/powerquery-io/docs/Text/Character.FromNumber.md

 ## Description

-Converts the number to its character value.
+Converts a number to a text character.

 ## Syntax